Isetta-Team/Isetta-Website-Raw/docs/engine_docs/debug_logging.md

 !!! warning
     DO NOT USE `std::cout`

+Our logger will log to Visual Studio's output window, and in-game console window if you add `EditorComponent` to any entity.

 ## Essential API
 Each macro has multiple variations and will output:
 \[Engine Time\]\[Verbosity\]\[Channel\] Filename(Line number) Message